 For some reason, the middle path seems rarely tread.
-Maybe it is because the way of moderation fails to excite people, or it doesn’t seem important enough.
-Personally, I quite like the middle path, as it’s easier to see the views of people on either side, and it’s never too far from balance.
+Maybe because the way of moderation fails to excite, or it doesn’t seem important enough.
+Personally, I like the middle path, as it’s easier to see the views of people on either side, and it’s never too far from balance.

 Spiritual hype, on the other hand, tends to stray from the way of balance and Zen.
 My post today is on adopting a grounded approach and navigating through information that may be misleading or unhelpful.